saikrishnatbijil/questdb.io/blog/2021-05-10-questdb-release-6-0-tsbs-benchmark.md

   Our new ingestion framework can sort time series data before writing to disk.
   Here's how we built it and how it compares to InfluxDB, ClickHouse, and TimescaleDB.
-keywords:
-  - clickhouse
-  - influxdb
-  - timescaledb
-  - tsbs
-  - benchmark
-  - timeseries
-  - database
 image: /img/blog/2021-05-10/banner.webp
-tags: [engineering, benchmark, hackernews, clickhouse, timescaledb, influxdb, algorithms]
+tags: [engineering, benchmark, clickhouse, timescaledb, influxdb]
 ---

 The journey to today's version of QuestDB began with the original prototype in